microbus-io/fabric/README.md

 `Microbus` is a framework for the development, deployment and operation of microservices in Go.
 Its most notable characteristic is that it leverages NATS, a messaging bus, for communications among microservices.

 `fabric` is the main project that provides the core capabilities that all `Microbus` microservices require.
-The [milestones](docs/milestones.md) of this project will be maintained in separate branches in order to demonstrate the thinking process behind the building of this framework.
+The [milestones](docs/milestones.md) of this project are maintained in separate branches in order to demonstrate the thinking process behind the building of this framework.

 ## Quick Start

-[Get started quickly](docs/quick-start.md) by setting up your system and running the examples.
+[Get started quickly](docs/quick-start.md) <sup color="orange">updated</sup> by setting up your system and running the examples.

 ## Code Structure